xuganyu96/airflow-ecs-fargate/README.md

 - [ ] A barebone cluster
     - [x] Upload `dags`, `plugins`, `config`, and `webserver_config.py` to AWS S3
     - [X] Extend Airflow's official image and manage the image on AWS ECR
-    - [ ] Run an AWS RDS instance and use Airflow CLI to initialize it
+    - [x] Run an AWS RDS instance and run an Airflow cluster against it
     - [ ] Task definition, use `LocalExecutor` at first, but separate `webserver` from `scheduler`
     - [ ] Use EFS to mount `dags`, `plugins`, `configs`, `webserver_config.py` from S3 onto the containers
     - [ ] Validation from the browser: DAG runs, plugins, CloudWatch logs